cs0320-f25/typescript-csv-Triston55/README.md

 #### Team members and contributions (include cs logins):

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
+I will include a seperate doc in the gradescope submission with the LLM conversations

 I used copilot to get help running test file running properly